 "Undying, untouched by fire or the storms of life, there is a place inside where stillness and abiding peace reside.
 You can ride the breath to go there."
 Danna Faulds

-Reg is an experienced yoga teacher (E-RYT, 200), certified by the Yoga Alliance.
-He has been practicing the art for more than 10 years.
-Staying fit, teaching physical fitness programs, and competing in athletics has always been a big part of Reg’s life.
-After sustaining a few injuries and realizing he could not compete at the same level as when he was younger, Reg began seeking alternatives for staying in top physical shape.
-He was first introduced to yoga by a close friend and fellow yoga instructor, Jeff Geidner.
-Finding many of the asanas (postures) difficult at first, Reg knew this was a sign that he needed it.
-After practicing for several months, he quickly began to notice the tremendous physical, mental, and emotional benefits a regular yoga practice brings.
-Reg enjoys teaching traditional Hatha, Vinyasa, Power Flow, and Ashtanga based yoga styles.
-Reg is trained as a Thai Yoga Bodywork practitioner and uses that skill to help students get the most out of each and every class.
+Reg has been practicing yoga for more than 12 years and is an accomplished yoga instructor (E-RYT, 200).
+Staying fit, competing in athletics, and teaching physical fitness programs has always been a big part of Reg’s life.
+While seeking alternatives for staying in top physical condition, he was introduced to yoga by close friend, personal trainer, and fellow yoga instructor, Jeff Geidner.
+After practicing for several months, he began to notice the tremendous physical, mental, and emotional benefits a regular yoga practice brings.
+Reg enjoys teaching traditional Hatha, Vinyasa Flow, Power, and Ashtanga based yoga styles.
+Reg is a certified Thai Yoga Bodywork practitioner and uses that skill to help students get the most out of each and every class.
 Reg is a retired U.S. Air Force veteran with extensive experience teaching, mentoring, coaching, and developing leaders.
 He has a strong passion for teaching yoga and for improving the physical, mental, emotional, and spiritual fitness of his students.
 He loves to educate and coach his students to achieve their full potential, not only on the mat but also in life.
 He has a Master's Degree in Training and Organizational Development from N.C.
 State University and currently works for the Centers for Disease Control and Prevention (CDC) in Atlanta.